August 22, 2018

 fuel for the bull to keep charging.

-trend is our friend and it appears to be leading the markets to roller
+trend is our friend and it appears to be leading the markets on a roller

-coaster ride through the last few weeks of the first Q and continuing
+coaster ride through the last few weeks of the 2nd Q and continuing

 The markets could continue this way all the way to the November